7 Best Ways: How to Sharpen a Knife Without a Sharpener

 Dull knives are also less effective because they require more force to cut through things, which can fatigue your hand and arm.

-Disclaimer: This article contains affiliate links that I may receive a small commission for at no cost to you if you choose to purchase a product through a link on this page.
+Disclaimer: This article contains affiliate links, for which I may receive a small commission at no cost to you if you choose to purchase a product through a link on this page.

 There are many reasons why knives go dull.
 The three leading causes of blade wear are metal fatigue, abrasion, and corrosion.